How to Write Your Brand's Positioning Statement

 Explain how you fill a customer's needs better than your competitors

-A positioning statement provides direction or focus to your business or organization.
+A positioning statement provides direction or focuses on your business or organization.
 It is a no-nonsense statement of how your company is perceived in the minds of your target market.
-Put simply, a positioning statement explains how your product, service, or brand fills a customer's needs better than your competitors, notes Whatis.com.
-Read on to learn how to quickly create an effective positioning statement that will have your customers eagerly seeking your services or products.
+Put simply, a positioning statement explains how your product, service, or brand fills a customer's needs better than your competitors.
+With a little effort, you can quickly create an effective positioning statement that will have your customers eagerly seeking your services or products.

 Identify Your Brand